lingnath/Data-Engineering-Midterm-Project/README.md

+# Intro

+I have created a fully automated data pipeline that ETLs data from source to destination, including a superset dashboard that analyzes the data warehouse

+This project consists of 2 sections:
+1. Setup
+2. Run ETL

-This page outlines how to use the files I've provided so that you could use it to create an end-to-end data pipeline
+Below image outlines how to use the files I've provided so that you could use it to create an end-to-end data pipeline
 <br>
 ![image](https://github.com/user-attachments/assets/a4a2178e-64a3-47ed-ad2e-82e5ba0f90b8)

+## Setup

-## 1. AWS setup
+### 1. AWS setup
   - Create AWS account
   - Create IAM user with following policies attached
     ```